nikhil-dewangan/js-code-youtube/README.md

 # git repo.
 git is one type of tool to version control system. github is one type of website same as git.
+# network
+A computer network is a collection of interconnected computers and other devices that communicate with each other to share resources and information.
+These networks can vary in size, complexity, and function, ranging from small home networks to vast global networks like the Internet.